 Since being elected as your community Independent in May 2022, I have worked tirelessly to ensure your concerns are represented in Parliament.

-Together with my office, we have worked with federal government agencies to resolve issues for individual constituents relating to: Centrelink, Medicare, Child Support, NDIS, Aged Care, Health, NBN, Telecommunications, Ausgrid, Australia Post, Visas, Citizenship, Passports, Banking, ATO, Superannuation and Veterans' Affairs.
+We have worked with federal government agencies to resolve issues for individual constituents relating to: Centrelink, Medicare, Child Support, NDIS, Aged Care, Health, NBN, Telecommunications, Ausgrid, Australia Post, Visas, Citizenship, Passports, Banking, ATO, Superannuation and Veterans' Affairs.

-Here's what I've done since 2022:
+Read on for a detailed breakdown of what I've done since 2022:

 Private Member's Bills